core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Binding, Sequence Numbers, Freshness and Replay Protection

 The requirements and properties described in Section 7 of {{I-D.ietf-core-object-security}} also apply to OSCORE used in group communication.
 In particular, group OSCORE provides message binding of responses to requests, which provides relative freshness of responses, and replay protection of requests.

+Besides, group OSCORE provides additional assurances on the client side, upon receiving responses bound to a same request.
+That is, as long as the client retains the CoAP Token used in a request (see Section 2.5 of {{RFC7390}}), group OSCORE ensures that: any possible response sent to that request is not a replay; and at most one response to that request from a given server is accepted.

 More details about error processing for replay detection in group OSCORE are specified in {{mess-processing}} of this specification.
 The mechanisms describing replay protection and freshness of Observe notifications do not apply to group OSCORE, as Observe is not defined for group settings.

 ## Synchronization of Sender Sequence Numbers # {#sec-synch-seq-num}